AntanasMaziliauskas/Crypto_Telegram/README.md

 ## Crypto Currency Rates

-- Rates are received from [CoinLore][a].
-It uses URL address to get information for specific coin.
+- Rates are received from [CoinLore](https://www.coinlore.com) It uses URL address to get information for specific coin.
 - URL example: https://api.coinlore.com/api/ticker/?id=90
 - This is the example of JSON you get:
 ```sh